 Fulton Farm is an environmental educational facility and a working produce farm.
-Nestled within the 50 acre property of the Fulton Center for Sustainable Living, the farm’s seven acres of fields and gardens produce crops for the campus and the community.
+Nestled within the 50 acre property of the Fulton Center for Sustainability Studies, the farm’s seven acres of fields and gardens produce crops for the campus and the community.

-Vegetables, fruits, flowers and herbs are raised without chemical pesticides, herbicides or fertilizers, and are third-party verified by Certified Naturally Grown.
+Vegetables, fruits, flowers and herbs are raised without chemical pesticides, herbicides or fertilizers.
+The farm is USDA certified organic as well as third-party verified by Certified Naturally Grown.
 Farm staff, students and members of the community come together to plant, nurture and eat the healthful food produced right on campus.

 Why Certified Naturally Grown?